 Positive Outcomes with Suboxone Maintenance and Medically Assisted Detox

-Success rates of Suboxone maintenance vary from one person to another.
-However, it is widely agreed upon that Suboxone is the most trusted medically assisted detox option to battle opioid addiction.
-In regard to Suboxone as medication assisted treatment, research has determined that like other medications used for opioid treatment there is still a possibility of abuse.
-With these types of risks, it is highly advised by prescribing physicians that medication assisted treatment is monitored closely to increase the likelihood of success.
-Again, the most significant success rates are seen when individuals on Suboxone for opioid abuse combine medical treatment with other behavioral therapies andevidence-based options.
-Despite the stigma that some in the recovery community have, lots of people believe the research is obvious and that MAT can create success stories!
+The success of Suboxone treatment varies from person to person.
+However, it is widely supported that Suboxone is the most realistic medically assisted detox option to battle opioid addiction.
+In regard to Suboxone as MAT, research has shown that like other medications used for opioid treatment there is still a potential for abuse.
+Based on the potential for abuse, it is highly advised by Suboxone doctors that medication assisted treatment is monitored closely to ensure the highest success rates.
+Again, the most significant success rates are observed when people on Suboxone for opiate addiction pair MAT with other behavioral therapies andevidence-based options.
+In spite of the stigma that some in the recovery community have, many believe the research is clear and that MAT works!

 Alternatives to Suboxone Treatment in Vermont